 What can custom CSS do?

-You can apply CSS (stylesheets that codify your brand) to Chameleon tours to ensure that you have granular control over all styling elements.
-You can use this to more specifically match the styling of tours to your application.
+You can apply CSS (stylesheets that codify your brand) to Chameleon Experiences to ensure that you have granular control over all styling elements.
+You can use this to more specifically match the styling of Experiences to your application.

 - Line spacing